matthew-brett/teaching/_sources/optimizing_space.txt

              Function evaluations: 27
     -7.9960266912...

-The function ran, and found that a translation of very nearly -8 gave the smallest value for our cost function.
+The function ran, and found that a translation value very close to -8 gave the smallest value for our cost function.

 What actually happened there?
 Let's track the progress of ``fmin_powell`` using a callback function:

 .. nbplot::

     >>> def my_callback(params):
     ...    print("Trying parameters " + str(params))

 ``fmin_powell`` calls this ``my_callback`` function when it is testing a new set of parameters.

 .. nbplot::